skellystudios/skelly-io/skellyio-jekyll/_posts/2016-02-12-storytime-lang.markdown

 ### Time travel

-It would be nice if you could use methods etc. before they're defined, or even better, use future "facts" about
+It would be nice if you could use methods etc. before they're defined, or even better, use future "facts" to influence the computation before the reader gets to them.
+Anthony introduced me to the
+[Tardis Monad](https://hackage.haskell.org/package/tardis-0.3.0.0/docs/Control-Monad-Tardis.html), which basically allows state to flow forwards and backwards within an execution frame.
+I'd love to find a place to use it, and this feels like it could be good.
+But is this within the spirit of being "highly obfuscated" or is this just being "too fucking confusing to actually use"?
+Who knows.

 ### Attributes

 Something like `Sally's age` or `Obama's birth certificate` could actually refer to valued properties.
-This would make it fairly object oriented – my worry with this is that it might move the semantics too close to just describing the world, rather than highly obfuscated program.
+This would make it fairly object oriented – my worry with this is that it might move the semantics too close to just describing the world, rather than highly obfuscated programming.